Medical Reviewer

 01

-How is alcoholism diagnosed?
+How is alcohol use disorder (AUD) diagnosed?

 icon

-Alcoholism is typically diagnosed through a combination of medical evaluation, self-reported drinking patterns, and assessment of symptoms.
+Alcohol use disorder (AUD) is typically diagnosed through a combination of medical evaluation, self-reported drinking patterns, and assessment of symptoms.
 Healthcare professionals may use criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to diagnose alcohol use disorder, which encompasses various levels of alcohol addiction and dependence.

 01